rjkerrison/lab-welcome-to-france-game/readme.md

 When the user wins, play _La Marseillaise_ to congratulate them.

+The audio file you need is provided at `audio/la-marseillaise.ogg`.

+The national anthem of the republic should stop when the user restarts the game.

-## Iteration 6: Impose a time limit
+## BONUS: Impose a time limit

 Add a clock which counts down.
 When the clock reaches zero, the player has lost.